vitawebsitedesign/blog/_posts/2021-06-27-trust-is-an-uphill-battle-in-ethereums-2-blockchain-network.md

 ---

 ## Summary
-People often praise [Ethereum 2.0’s](https://ethereum.org/en/eth2/) security, however the security risk posed by new centralised staking protocols is often downplayed.
-Staking protocols that are **decentralised** & don’t need to know staker **withdrawal keys**, will play a critical role in eth 2.0 network security, & this security risk not often discussed in detail.
+People often praise [Ethereum 2.0’s](https://ethereum.org/en/eth2/) security, however the security risks posed by new staking protocols is often downplayed.
+Staking protocols that are **decentralised** & don’t need to know staker **withdrawal keys** will play a critical role in eth 2.0 blockchain network security, & is not often discussed in detail.

 ## Centralized smoke and mirrors
 In Ethereum 2.0, validator maintenance requirements are a *relative* hassle (not as high as [Solana](https://docs.solana.com/running-validator/validator-reqs), but still more hassle than most stakers will ever bother with).
 Since humans like money, lots of ETH holders will just stake their ETH using a protocol that takes custody of their ETH (and/or custody of their withdrawal keys) which upholds the maintenance requirements for them.
 An example of this would be a [CEX](https://www.binance.com/en), or [Lido](https://lido.fi/).